Skip to navigationSkip to main contentSkip to footer

 Cherry Tree Lane community garden

-The Crown Estate is looking to create a community garden at Cherry Tree Lane, Woodhall Farm, in partnership with Sunnyside Rural Trust, a local charity and social enterprise.
+The Crown Estate has been granted planning permission to create a community garden at Cherry Tree Lane, Woodhall Farm, in partnership with Sunnyside Rural Trust, a local charity and social enterprise.

 View the location of the proposed site